How to Start Homesteading for Beginners

 So if you are dreaming of homesteading and saw the title of this article and thought this wasn’t for you, think again.
 It’s for you. 🙂 This article is basically homesteading for beginners.

-We live on 2 acres out in the country.
-We have a small homestead.
-We don’t have a ton of animals right now.
-We don’t have a full operation going on here.
-While my heart’s desire is to grow, if there’s anything I’ve learned in the past couple years is that homesteading is a journey.
+3 years ago we lived on 2 acres out in the country.
+We had a small homestead.
+We didn’t have a ton of animals at once but over our time there at one time or another we had laying hens, meat birds, goats, pigs, lambs, and ducks.
+We didn’t have a full operation going on there.
+It was my heart’s desire to grow, but if there’s anything I’ve learned in the past couple years is that homesteading is a journey.
 Bite off more than you can chew and you will be throwing in the towel before you really got started.

 The second thing I want to say before I get into the 12 months of homesteading is to not be so hard on yourself when you fail because that’s part of the homesteading journey.
 This past year we had an area of homesteading where I felt we failed.
 I was really hard on myself.
 How could we waste so much money on something we didn’t stick with in the end?